Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 The purpose of this template is to offer a solution to connect an Azure Stack vm to an on-premises iSCSI target enabling that Azure Stack vm to use on premise storage.

 This template has been designed to setup up the infrastructure necessary on the Azure Stack side to connect to an iSCSI target.
 This includes a virtual machine that will act as the iSCSI Initiator along with its accompanying VNet, NSG, PIP and storage.
 After the template has been deployed two PowerShell scripts need to be run to complete the configuration.
 One script will be run on the on premise vm(target) and one will be run on the Azure Stack vm (Initiator).
 Once these are completed you will have on premise storage added to your Azure Stack vm.
+You can of course also connect your windows clients  to SAN hoste iSCSI storage but that is not coverd in this document.

 ## Overview